AKIvan/akivan.github.io/_posts/2019-12-21-Artificial-Intelligence-in-In-Vitro-Fertilization.md

 <img src="/static/assets/img/blog/ai/embry/ai-ivf-09.png"  />
 </center>
 <p>&nbsp;</p>
+EMBRY is an application that follows the whole IVF Process and predicts the outcome.

 In vitro fertilisation is a process of fertilisation where an egg is combined with sperm outside the body, in vitro.
-The process involves monitoring and stimulating a woman's ovulatory process, removing an ovum or ova from the woman's ovaries and letting sperm fertilise them in a liquid, in a laboratory.
+The process involves monitoring and stimulating womans ovary and removing oocyte and letting sperm fertilize them in a liquid, in a laboratory.
 <p>&nbsp;</p>
 As we all know AI helps a lot in different fields, especially in medicine.
 So this is just another field where we try to implement this AI concept and be of help to embriologists as another technology that they can use in order to increase the success rate in IVF.
 <p>&nbsp;</p>